georgekenefati/Left-Ventricular-Volume-Estimation/README.md

 - MATLAB with standard toolboxes
 - 2D Cardiac ultrasound video in mov format (MATLAB versions after 2017a on macOS no longer support .avi format)

-Prior to running lvent.m ensure that videos are located in the accompanying directory with proper naming format.
+Prior to running LVent.m ensure that videos are located in the accompanying directory with proper naming format.
 Sample ultrasound videos are provided as follows:
 Ultrasound videos: /left-ventricular-volume-estimation/[Sample Name].mov